0xYYY/v3-periphery-foundry/docs/interfaces/ITickLens.md

 ```

-This avoids the waterfall of fetching the tick bitmap, parsing the bitmap to know which ticks to fetch, and then sending additional multicalls to fetch the tick data

-*Provides functions for fetching chunks of tick data for a pool*
+*Get all the tick data for the populated ticks from a word of the tick bitmap of a pool*
 #### Parameters

 | Name | Type | Description |